 Processing time for all contracts is three (3) working days upon receipt of complete documents and payment.

-Fee for attestation of au pair contracts: NOK 225.
+Fee for attestation of au pair contracts: NOK 225 plus NOK 275 for postage if contract is to be mailed back to applicant within Norway.
 If paying by bank transfer, please refer to the following link for payment of fees.